Scoubi/Customqueries-converter/README.md

 jq '[.queries[] | . as $parent | .queryList[] | select(.final) | {name: (.title // $parent.name), query: .query, description: $parent.name}]' customqueries.json > bhce_customqueries.json
 ```

+## Prepare to Use the API
-3. In your BHCE instance, grab the `JTW Bearer token`
+1. In your BHCE instance, grab the `JTW Bearer token`

+[Instruction will follow]

+## Upload the JSON to BHCE
+Now the

+### For Linux and MacOS

-4. Modify the following bash script
+Modify the following bash script
 - Make sure you have the right URL in `API_URL`
 - Replace `"eyJhb..."` with the actual JTW Token you found in the previous step
 - Save the script to a file like `up_queries.sh`